Police: Oregon kidnap suspect killed 2 men before cornered

 Grants Pass Police Chief Warren Hensman said last week that it was “extremely troubling” that Foster wound up being sought for attempted murder in Oregon instead of doing time in Nevada.

-The attack on the woman and ensuing search by local, state and federal agents has rattled residents of Grants Pass, a town of some 40,000 in southwest Oregon.
+The attack on the woman and ensuing search by local, state, and federal agents have rattled residents of Grants Pass, a town of some 40,000 in southwest Oregon.